 I do not recommend freezing this soup because it can separate when thawed.

 This soup has a mild and savory herb flavor that pairs well with your favorite side salad and crusty bread.
-Here are a few of our favorite pairings:
+A few of my favorite pairings include garlic butter croutons, flaky buttermilk biscuits, a pomegranate chopped salad, freezer garlic bread, or parmesan crisps.

 Creamy Vegetable Soup